cchliu/SDN-Defense/README.md

   sudo ./counter.sh
   ```
 [A little discussion]: Snort will generate less alerts in mode A compared to mode B:
-- mode A: tcpreplay pcap file to an virtual interface (mtu = 65535) and Snort is sniffing packets on this interface.
+- mode A: tcpreplay a pcap file to an virtual interface (mtu = 65535) and Snort is sniffing packets on this interface.
-  - Make sure snort is ready commencing packets before we tcpreplay the packets
+  - Make sure Snort is ready commencing packets before we tcpreplay the packets
 - mode B: Snort read packets from a pcap file.

-The reason is because, packets are being dropped in mode A (incoming packets rate is larger than the packet processing rate of Snort), while in mode B, no packets are dropped; Snort can process packets one at a time.
+The reason is because packets are dropped in mode A (incoming packets rate is larger than the packet processing rate of Snort), while in mode B, no packets are dropped; Snort can process packets one at a time.